 Garfield Ridge Trail is a 12.1 mile moderately trafficked out and back trail located near Bethlehem, New Hampshire that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until September.
+The trail offers a number of activity options and is best used from April until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash